ropensci/roweb/_posts/2016-11-16-tesseract.md

 - tesseract
 ---

-Optical character recognition (OCR) is the process of extracting written or typed text from images such as photos or scanned documents.
-This can be useful for automated text processing of documents that are not available in digital form, such as books or articles or public records.
+Optical character recognition (OCR) is the process of extracting written or typed text from images such as photos and scanned documents into machine-encoded text.
+This method can be useful for automating extraction of hard to reach data into a form that allows for further downstream processing.

 The new rOpenSci package [tesseract](https://cran.r-project.org/web/packages/tesseract/index.html) brings one of the best open-source OCR engines to R. This enables for example researchers or journalists to search and analyze vast amounts of documents which are only available in printed form.